bhakiyakalimuthu/avsm/README.md

 # Abstract Vehicle State Machine
 ```
-Package contains a implementaion of State transition for a abstract vehicle.
+Package contains API implementaion of State transition for a abstract vehicle.
 State transitions are performed based on the user roles.

 ```